This programme is now closed for 2021 entry.

 * We offer places based upon your future potential.
 We may offer you a place based on lower UCAS points than shown here, or an offer that is not linked to UCAS points if we have evidence of your potential from your application or interview/audition.

-The Actor Musicianship programme offers distinctive, practical, Drama UK accredited training for actors who have musical skills.
+The Actor Musicianship programme offers distinctive and practical training for actors who have musical skills.
 It is taught by the same team as the Acting programme, and shares the same core disciplines and approaches to performance.

 You will be guided by experienced staff, including industry professionals, who will help you to develop the skills of the actor musician though practical classes in movement, voice and approaches to text and character.
 You will also be developing your existing musical skills for use within a variety of performance contexts.

 Perhaps most importantly, you will explore how these skills interconnect.
 Your actor’s imagination will be developed to help you create, lead and make music, whilst acting classes will explore the musicality of performance.

 Graduates can be found in a wide range of work; at leading regional theatres, in the West End, RSC and National Theatre.
 In television, film, radio, children’s theatre, and in small scale touring theatre companies in the UK and Europe.

 • Katie Brayben, Winner of 2015 Olivier Awards for Best Actress in a Musical for Beautiful

 • Lila Clements (Midsummer Nights Dream, RSC)

 • Rosalie Craig, Evening Standard Award Winner and Olivier Award nominee for The Light Princess, Threepenny Opera, National Theatre)